 But our programs are a lot more than that.
 They’re a chance

-We are a dedicated treatment program designed to serve the mental health and substance abuse needs of all first responders and military service members, including active duty personnel, veterans, retired military, police officers, firefighters, border patrol agents, Department of Corrections staff, EMTs, and others.
+We are a dedicated treatment program designed to serve the mental health and substance abuse needs of active duty and retired military personnel, veterans, first responders, and other high-risk frontline professionals.

 Within these groups, we see individuals who have their own unique experiences.
 And yet, they share some things in common.